 Education Secretary Damian Hinds and Chief Rabbi Ephraim Mirvis have cut the ribbon at the opening ceremony of Yavneh Primary’s £7m building.

-The Jewish primary in Borehamwood led by headteacher Caroline Field, which welcomed its first pupils over two years ago, opened the building in February.
+The Jewish primary in Borehamwood led by headteacher Caroline Field, which welcomed its first pupils three years ago, opened the building in February.

 Lord Polak, local MP Oliver Dowden and Hertsmere Mayor rabbi Alan Plancey were given a tour of classrooms and attended assembly for speeches and a performance of the school song by pupils.

 Executive headteacher Spencer Lewis told pupils and staff that Ofsted assured him inspectors had rated Yavneh Primary as ‘outstanding’ after visiting the school two weeks ago.
 “The Yavneh Primary School story has been something of a fairy tale,” he said.
 “It’s been an incredible journey.”

 Rabbi Mirvis, who blessed the primary, said he was “immensely proud” of it.
 “The fact that Yavneh has through the college succeeded so wonderfully in terms of its results is an outstanding reflection of the teaching within the school and of the dedication which is given to Jewish education here,” he said.